just do that:

 The problem was what I would call a 'naming confusion', which - IMHO - is a bit of an oversight on the part of the UIkit developers.

-<ul class="uk-navbar-nav" data-uk-scrollspy-nav="{closest: 'li', smoothscroll: {offset: 30}}">
+<ul class="uk-navbar-nav" data-uk-scrollspy-nav="{closest: 'li', smoothscroll: {offset: 30}}">Notice that the property smoothscroll is WITHOUT a hyphen.

 A little thing, but hard to spot.